Rash876/code_876/README.md

-# This is project born from the desire to demonstrate my competence in the area of cloud infrastracture.
+# This project is a compilation of the work that I have developed on my upskilling journey.